JuliaAPlavin/VOTables.jl/README.md

 Supports:
 - ✅ Read VOTable files when the data is in the XML format (so-called `TABLEDATA` serialization)
 - ✅ Parse numbers, strings, datetimes (optional), units (optional, uses [Unitful.jl](https://github.com/PainterQubits/Unitful.jl))
+- ✅ Extract column descriptions from VOTable files into Julia table metadata

 Does not support (yet):
 - Binary tables (`FITS`, `BINARY`, `BINARY2` serializations)
 - Multiple tables in a single file
-- Extract table and column description from VOTable files into Julia table metadata
 - Write VOTable files

 See also: https://github.com/JuliaAstro/VOTables.jl, an older package with similar goals.
 That one was never registered in General, and the current `VOTables.jl` package is more performant and featureful.\